 - The PD represents the likelihood of a borrower defaulting on its financial obligations (as per "Definition of default and credit-impaired assets" above), either over the next 12 month, or over the remaining lifetime of the obligation. - EAD is based on the amounts the Company expects to be owed at the time of default, over the next 12 month, or over the remaining lifetime. - Loss Given Default (LGD) represents the Company's expectation of the extent of loss on a defaulted exposure.
-LGD is expressed as a percentage loss per unit of exposure at the time of default (EAD).
-LGD is calculated on a 12 month or lifetime basis, where 12 month LGD is the percentage of loss expected to be made if the default occurs in the next 12 months and lifetime LGD is a percentage of loss expected to be made if the default occurs over the remaining expected lifetime of the loan.
+LGD is expressed as a percentage loss per unit of exposure at the time of default (EAD) and is derived using historical loss and recoveries data by collateral type.
+For loans that are in Stage 3, LGDs are updated to reflect updated collateral estimates on an individual loan basis.